chutified/crypto-currencies/README.md

 }
 ```

-**GetCryptoResponse** defines the response message for the the GetCrypto and indirectly for the SubscribeCrypto rpc calls.
-The response holds the cryptocurreny's fullname, symbol, market capitalization in USD, current price in USD, circulating supply, whether is it mineable, volume and changes in the last hour/day/week.
+**GetCryptoResponse** defines the response message for the GetCrypto and indirectly for the SubscribeCrypto rpc calls.
+The response holds the cryptocurreny's full name, symbol, market capitalization in USD, current price in USD, circulating supply, whether is it mineable, volume and changes in the last hour/day/week.

-*Name is the full name of the cryptocurrency.
+*The Name is the full name of the cryptocurrency.
 The Name value is fully capitalized.*<br>
-*Symbol is the short version of the full currency name.
+*The Symbol is the short version of the full currency name.
 The Symbol value is fully capitalized.*<br>
-*MarketCapUSD is the currency's total value in the market.*<br>
+*The MarketCapUSD is the currency's total value in the market.*<br>
-*Price is the current cryptocurrency value in USD.*<br>
+*The Price is the current cryptocurrency value in USD.*<br>
-*CirculatingSupply is the amount of the cryptocurrency which is publicly available and is circulating in the market.*<br>
+*The CirculatingSupply is the amount of the cryptocurrency which is publicly available and is circulating in the market.*<br>
-*Mineable is a bool value which indicates, whether is the currency mineable or not.*<br>
+*The Mineable is a bool value which indicates, whether is the currency mineable or not.*<br>
-*Volume is the total value of the currencies in USD which was traded in the last 24 hours.*<br>
+*The Volume is the total value of the currencies in USD which was traded in the last 24 hours.*<br>
-*Change is the percentage value which indicates the changes of the currency value in last hour, day or week.*
+*The Change is the percentage value which indicates the changes of the currency value in last hour, day or week.*
 ```proto
 message GetCryptoResponse {
     string Name = 1;